visfleet/web-console/README.markdown

 ## Usage

 The web console allows you to create an interactive Ruby session in your browser.
-Those sessions are launched automatically in case of an error, but they can also be launched manually in any page.
+Those sessions are launched automatically in case of an error and can also be launched manually in any page.

 For example, calling `console` in a view will display a console in the current page in the context of the view binding.